Harinisri12/Hospital-Management-System/README.md

-# Hospital Management System
+# 🏥 Hospital Management System

-A Hospital Management System built using Python's Tkinter library for the GUI and MySQL for the database management.
-This application allows you to manage patient information, prescriptions, and other related data efficiently.
+A comprehensive **Hospital Management System** built using **Python (Tkinter)** for the graphical user interface and **MySQL** for backend data management.
+This desktop application streamlines hospital operations by efficiently managing patient details, prescriptions, and medical records.

+---

-## Features
+## ✅ Features

-- Add, update, delete, and view patient information.
+- ➕ Add, ✏️ update, ❌ delete, and 📄 view patient information.
-- Manage prescription data.
+- 💊 Manage and store prescription details.
-- Interactive and user-friendly GUI.
+- 🖥️ Interactive and user-friendly **Tkinter-based GUI**.
-- Stores data in a MySQL database.
+- 🗃️ Secure and structured data storage using **MySQL**.
-- Generates and displays prescriptions.
+- 🧾 Auto-generates and displays patient prescriptions.